apache/comdev-working-groups/wg-sharpeners/README.md

 ## Values

-Interactions by Sharpeners are at the pleasure of the PMC.
+Interactions by NameTBDs are at the pleasure of the PMC.
 You do not have any authority over the PMC.

 ### Declinable